Edinburgh Napier University: Academic profile

 Edinburgh Napier offers subjects including engineering, computing, nursing and midwifery, science, business, timber engineering and transport studies.
 It offers a range of creative courses, including film, graphic design, music, acting, publishing and product design.

-Edinburgh Napier University is an internationally award-winning institution that has been twice recognised by the Queen's Anniversary Prize for Higher and Further Education (in 2009 and 2015) for its work in timber engineering, sustainable construction and wood science.
+Edinburgh Napier University has twice been awarded the Queen's Anniversary Prize for Higher and Further Education.
+In 2009, it won the Engineering & Technology prize for its "innovative housing construction for environmental benefit and quality of life".
+In 2015, it won the Environment and Conservation prize for "new standards in timber construction".

-Screen Academy Scotland is a ScreenSkills-approved training provider and is a collaboration between Edinburgh Napier University and Edinburgh College of Art (eca).
-Patrons of the academy include Dame Judi Dench and Brian Cox, with Tilda Swinton an ambassador.
+Screen Academy Scotland is a ScreenSkills-approved training provider and is a collaboration between Edinburgh Napier University and Edinburgh College of Art (ECA).
+Patrons of the academy include Judi Dench and Brian Cox, with Tilda Swinton an ambassador.

 Rankings

 In 2025, Edinburgh Napier ranked 501 – 600th in the Times Higher Education World University Rankings and 801-805th in the QS World University Rankings.
 It was also rated five stars for teaching, internationalisation and employability by the QS Stars international university rankings.

 In the Times and The Sunday Times Good University Guide 2021, Edinburgh Napier was ranked the top modern university in Scotland while the 2020 National Student Survey ranked the institution number one for student satisfaction in Edinburgh.